knice/inquiry.ucsc.edu/source/_articles/2020-21/success-before-tragedy.md

 900 of the group's members lay dead, their bodies decomposing in the Guyanese jungle heat.

-The group's written records both reflect and---importantly---shaped its tragic path, said teaching professor of writing [**Heather Shearer**](https://writing.ucsc.edu/faculty/index.php?uid=hshearer).
+The group's written records both reflect and&mdash;importantly&mdash;shaped its tragic path, said teaching professor of writing [**Heather Shearer**](https://writing.ucsc.edu/faculty/index.php?uid=hshearer).
 Shearer began researching the group's documents expecting to find evidence of "brainwashed cult members," she said.
 "But I saw a really different picture."

-Ninety-six boxes of letters, pledges, and checklists---some on memo pads printed with the header "Verbal orders don't go---write it!"---bear witness to the group's meticulous planning and utopian achievements: a racially integrated church in 1950s Indiana, communal housing developed in Northern California, and members' excitement as they built
+Ninety-six boxes of letters, pledges, and checklists&mdash;some on memo pads printed with the header "Verbal orders don't go&mdash;write it!"---bear witness to the group's meticulous planning and utopian achievements: a racially integrated church in 1950s Indiana, communal housing developed in Northern California, and members' excitement as they built